Enjoying our puzzle hints?

 Yellow group: SEEN OUTSIDE A THEATER

-These are all things you might see outside a theater, including signs, ropes, and ticket lines, all related to the experience of attending a performance
+These are all things that can be seen outside a theater, such as the box office, marquee, and ticket line.
+They are all related to the experience of attending a performance or show.

 Green group: ACCESSORIES FOR A MAGICIAN

-These are all props or accessories that a magician might use to perform their tricks, including wands, capes, and rabbits, all related to the art of magic
+These are all accessories that a magician might use in their performance, such as a cape, handkerchief, and magic wand.
+They are all related to the art of magic and illusion.

 Blue group: TV SHOW TITLE SURNAMES

-These are all surnames from the titles of popular TV shows, including House, Lasso, and Sopranos, all related to the world of television
+These are all surnames that are also titles of TV shows, such as 'House' and 'Sopranos'.
+They are all related to the world of television and entertainment.

 Purple group: THEY HAVE CAPS

-These are all things that have a cap or lid, including baseball players, camera lenses, and mushrooms, all related to the concept of a cap or covering
+These are all things that have caps, but not necessarily hats, such as a baseball player, camera lens, and mushroom.
+They are all related to the concept of having a cap or covering.

 Red herrings and trap words explained